oVirt/ovirt-site/source/develop/release-management/features/virt/engine-dedicated-cpus.md

 ## Database

 * Save CPU mappings in field CurrentCpuPinning field in vm_dynamic table
-* Save CPU topology from host capabilities into vds_statistics
+* Save CPU topology from host capabilities into vds_dynamic
 * Save new pinning policies to DB using the existing CpuPinningPolicy field

 ## Rest API